Bernard Fellay: SSPX superior general

 Speaking in relation to the talks with Rome in an interview in July 2009, Fellay said of the significance of the Second Vatican Council, "We will not make any compromise on the Council.
 I have no intention of making a compromise.
 The truth does not tolerate compromise.
 We do not want a compromise, we want clarity regarding the Council."
 In February 2011, Fellay said that the reconciliation talks with the Vatican would soon be coming to an end, with little change in the views of either side.
 In addition to disputes over the changes introduced by the Second Vatican Council, new problems have been created by plans for the beatification of Pope John Paul II.
 Fellay said the scheduled beatification of Pope John Paul II on 1 May 2011 posed "a serious problem, the problem of a pontificate that caused things to proceed by leaps and bounds in the wrong direction, along 'progressive' lines, toward everything that they call 'the spirit of Vatican II.'"
-Bishop Williamson, in his weekly message, attacked Fellay for being too open to dialogue between the Society of St. Pius X and the Holy See.
+Bishop Williamson, in his weekly message, wrote that Fellay was being too open to dialogue between the Society of St. Pius X and the Holy See.
 However, on 12 October 2013, Fellay declared, "We thank God, we have been preserved from any kind of agreement from last year", saying that the society had withdrawn the compromise text that it presented to Rome on 15 April 2012.

 On the same occasion, he spoke of the Third Secret of Fatima as seemingly foretelling "both a material chastisement and a great crisis in the Church" and described Pope Francis as "a genuine Modernist", who, in late July 2013, had begun a series of contacts, regarding which Fellay said: "We may not have the entire picture at this point, we have enough to be scared to death."
 He expressed a different view about Pope Francis on 11 May 2014, saying that Francis had read twice a biography of Archbishop Lefebvre and enjoyed it: "With the current pope, as he is a practical man, he looks at people.
 What a person thinks, what he believes, is at the end a matter of indifference to him.
 What matters is that this person be sympathetic in his view, that he seems correct to him, one may say it like this.
 And therefore he read twice Bp.
 Tissier de Mallerais' book on Abp.
 Lefebvre, and this book pleased him; he is against all that we represent, but, as a life, it pleased him."
 He also described how Pope Francis took a tolerant view of the FSSPX in Argentina, even saying that "I will not condemn them, and I will not stop anyone from visiting them."